 Conditions of use are: Control Line model airplanes only.
 All flyers must have valid AMA licenses.
 Most CL modelers in the area have the gate code, however, contact Bill Darkow to get the code if you don't have it.
 Park on grass near the perimeter fence or on concrete taxiway next to grass.
 Do NOT park on asphalt taxiway in front of hangar S-1.
 Muffled engines preferred.
 All appropriate safety requirements listed by the AMA, such as wrist thongs, must be followed.
 Remember that we are guests of the airport using their property and act accordingly.

+Updated!
 DeAlton-Bibbee Field: The model flying field is at the Evergreen Aviation Museum, home of the Spruce Goose and many other historic aircraft.
 There also is a radio control flying field and a picnic area.
 These are maintained by The Evergreen Aero Modelers club.
 From the North, take Highway 99W from Portland, but you need to turn left onto Highway 18 a few miles north of the flying site.
 From Salem take Hwy 22 across the Willamette River, then right (north) on 99W, then a right onto 18 just before McMinnville.
-NOTE: This site has been replaced by other uses.
-CL circles may be developed at the museum complex in the near future, but none are available at present.
-For more information, see The Evergreen Aero Modelers web site.
+The original flying site west of the museum was converted to other uses, but a new site has been developed.
+The new site is north of the aerospace museum.
+It is available for club member use.
+Yearly dues are $20.
+You can join the club by attending a meeting and submitting an application form with a copy of your AMA card.
+Club meetings are on the second Thursday of each month at 7 p.m., either at the flying field or at the space museum building.
+Folks considering joining TEAM should be aware that club members are expected to assist with museum educational programs, student flying camps, and other activities that promote the aviation instruction mission of the museum.
+Also club members will be asked to help with field mowing and adminstration of club events and contests.
+For more information, see The Evergreen Aero Modelers website.

 McIver State Park: The model flying field is located in McIver State Park outside of Estacada.
 It is run by the Fun Flyers, AMA 1404.
 The club is primarily RC, but they have a grass control line circle and happily tolerate control line flying.
 The park management is noise sensitive, so please run only muffled engines.
 A day-use pass is required by the park.
 To find the field, drive down the entrance road to the first stop sign and take a left (to the "North Day Use Area").
 You'll go down a moderately steep hill.
 When the hill levels out a bit watch out on the right for a pull-out with a gate and a gravel road leading into the trees -- take that road to the end, and you'll find the field.
 Contact Tim Wescott for details, and an idea of whether there will be flying on any particular day.